 - Scroll down to find the option to set up irregular rhythm notifications

 - Follow the instructions to complete setting up the notifications

 Set up ECG app

-On the Apple Watch Series 4 and Series 5, you can take heart rate readings that can help to indicate and detect signs of serious heart health conditions.
+On the Apple Watch Series 4 or later, you can take heart rate readings that can help to indicate and detect signs of serious heart health conditions.
 That data can be pulled into Apple Health.
-We've already gone into great detail on how the Apple Watch ECG app works.

 If you want to set up the ECG app from the Apple Health app, do the following: